 Center for Latino Achievement and Success in Education

-The Center for Latino Achievement and Success in Education (CLASE) is an educational research and development center in the College of Education.
+The Center for Latino Achievement and Success in Education (CLASE) is an educational research and development center at the Mary Frances Early College of Education.

-- Professional development and resources for K-12 educators
+- Professional development and resources for P-12 educators

 - Program support in developing a pipeline to post-secondary education